JetBrains/kotlin-web-site/docs/topics/wasm/wasm-wasi.md

   ./gradlew wasmWasiWasmEdgeRun
   ```

-  You can see in the terminal that your application is built successfully:
+  The terminal displays a message when your application is built successfully:

   ![Kotlin/Wasm and WASI app](wasm-wasi-apps.png){width=600}

 ## Test the application

-You can also test that the Kotlin/Wasm application works correctly across various environments.
+You can also test that the Kotlin/Wasm application works correctly across various virtual machines.

-From **kotlin-wasm-wasi-example** | **Tasks** | **verification** in the Gradle tool window, run one of the following Gradle tasks:
+In the Gradle tool window, run one of the following Gradle tasks from **kotlin-wasm-wasi-example** | **Tasks** | **verification**:

 * **wasmWasiNodeTest** to test the application in Node.js.
 * **wasmWasiDenoTest** to test the application in Deno.